OrdnanceSurvey/openspace-ios-sdk/README.md

 #### Registration Process

-If you do not own a re-use data licence you can sign up to [OS OpenSpace Pro] (https://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/pro/index.html) for a 90 day trial or a commercial re-use licence.
+If you do not own a re-use data licence you can register for an API key to access [OS OpenSpace Pro] (https://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/pro/index.html) under a 90 day trial or a commercial re-use licence.

-If you own a data licence, for example, you are a member of the PSMA, you can sign up to [OSOnDemand WMTS] (http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-ondemand/pricing.html).
+If you own a data licence, for example, you are a member of the PSMA, you can register for an API key to access [OSOnDemand WMTS] (http://www.ordnancesurvey.co.uk/oswebsite/web-services/os-ondemand/pricing.html).

 #### Download framework package